PUBLICATIONS

 We consider three popular affirmative action policies in school choice: quota-based, priority-based, and reserve-based affirmative actions.
 The Boston mechanism (BM) is responsive to the latter two policies in that a stronger priority-based or reserve-based affirmative action makes some minority student better off.
 However, a stronger quota-based affirmative action may yield a Pareto inferior outcome for the minority under the BM.
 These positive results disappear once we look for a stronger welfare consequence on the minority or focus on BM equilibrium outcomes.

-We introduce a notion of fairness, inspired by the equality of opportunity literature, into many-to-one matching markets endowed with a measure of the quality of a match between two entities in the market.
+We introduce a novel notion of fairness, inspired by the equality of opportunity literature, into the school choice setting, endowed with a measure of the match qualities between students and schools.
 In this framework, fairness considerations are made by a social evaluator based on the match quality distribution.
-We impose the standard notion of stability as minimal desideratum and study matching that satisfy our notion of fairness and a notion of efficiency based on aggregate match quality.
-To overcome some of the identified incompatibilities, we propose two alternative approaches.
-The first one is a linear programming solution to maximize fairness under stability constraints.
-The second approach weakens fairness and efficiency to define a class of opportunity egalitarian social welfare functions that evaluate stable matchings.
-We then describe an algorithm to find the stable matching that maximizes social welfare.
+We impose the standard notion of stability as a minimal desideratum and study matchings that satisfy our notion of fairness and an eciency requirement based on aggregate match quality.
+To overcome some of the identied incompatibilities, we relax the fairness and eciency denitions, and embed them in a family of linear social welfare functions.
+We then propose an algorithm that maximize social welfare over the set of stable matchings.
+Finally, we illustrate our approach with an application to the allocation of Italian high school students in the 2021/2022 academic year.